30x30 Direct Watercolour Challenge 2023 - 2025

 10- This is the beautiful city of Chester.
 At the moment this is about as good as I can do.
 Really pleased with this.

 11 Way out of my comfort zone here, This was made on the 10th, the second picture of the day, to put me one day ahead.
+I really admire what I see other painters do with watercolour combining misty buildings with dark silhouettes and this was my attempt at something of that ilk.

 12 I made this in my Canson mixed media journal.
 This is maybe why it is a little sketchy.
-I like the way that the bus wheel came out.
+I do like the way that the bus wheel came out.

 14 What can I say ?
 I love huge fossils of extinct animals and the museums where they can be found.
 This in an exhibit in the La Brea Tar Pits, a bucket list destination.
 I tried hard with this one but it's not there, I'm afraid.

 15 Thames Barge.
 I don't often copy other people's work, not least because my copies so often suck compared to the originals. but I made an exception for this.
+I think it's close but no cigar

 17 The Caffe Tramvaj in Wenceslas Square in Prague.
 I visited Prague in 2017 and this café is where I enjoyed a cappuccino.
 It’s one of my favourite cafes anywhere.
 Is it because the coffee is incredibly good, or very cheap, or because it has the most wonderful staff ?
 That would be no, no and no. But it’s an old tram!
 I read in the Autumn of 2024 that it had been shut down for not having a permit.
 It’s a shame.
 I am proud of this one – it took absolutely hours to complete.

 18 British Grand Prix.
 Back in 2022 during the challenge month I managed to make a couple of pictures which were actually relatively close to what I saw in my head while I was making them, and one was of a 1950s formula 1 grand prix car .
 I was proud of it and did sell it.
 So come 2023 I did another Grand Prix picture but this one was rubbish.
 Well, things have been going so well with my 2025 pictures that I decided to bite the bullet and have another go.
+It's a lot better than the 2023 vintage.

 20 I found it difficult to find the oomph to paint on the Wednesday – 18th June.
-With my broken left shoulder I have to sleep in an upright position and for the last three nights I had slept very poorly.
-I pushed myself, remembering that this makes the two thirds complete mark.
+With my broken left shoulder I had to sleep in an upright position and for the last three nights I had slept very poorly.
+I pushed myself, remembering that this made the two thirds complete mark.
 It’s a stupid thing but I was feeling pressure now every time, because it had been going so well and I didn’t want to spoil it with rubbish.
 So this is a statue of former poet laureate, lover of Victorian architecture, and architectural conservationist.
 It’s situated in St. Pancras Station in London.

 No comments: